 User experience testing

-This step aims at making sure that the way your app looks at the final stage coincides with the user experience originally produced by the app designers.
+This step aims at making sure that the way your app looks at the final prod coincides with the user experience originally produced by the app designers.
 Before we pass to the functionality of the app, its creators should be sure that it has the right style and font families, a clear and attractive icon design, and easy navigation.

 Remember that the visual part of the app is the thing your users will notice first.
 You have only one chance to make a great first impression!